 - 1. Access the call log. - a.
-Press the HISTORY button. - b.
+Press the E HISTORY button. - b.
 The display will change to show your call log records.
 The caller's name is shown if known, otherwise the number.
 If you have any new missed call records, the button is illuminated and the call log will open showing your missed calls. - c.
 Use the ◀ left and right ▶ arrow keys to select which call log records you are viewing.
-The options are All, Outgoing, Incoming and Missed. - d.
-Use the ▲ up and down ▼ arrow keys to scroll through the records. - 2.
+The options are All, Outgoing ↓ Incoming ↓ and Missed ↓ .
+On touch screen phones, press the icon for the type of call log records you want to display. - d.
+Use the $\blacktriangle$ up and down $\P$ arrow keys to scroll through the records. - 2.
 Pressing OK will make a call to the number stored with the currently displayed record. - 3.
-You can use the functions listed at the bottom of the display by pressing the soft key below the function name. - Call 61

-Make a call to the number stored in the currently displayed call log record.
+You can use the functions listed at the bottom of the display by pressing the soft key below the function name. - Call 67 - Make a call to the number stored in the currently displayed call log record. - Details 68